Lionel Dahmer: Arrest of Jeffrey Dahmer and aftermath

-Before Jeffrey's arrest in July 1991, Dahmer had already shown signs of concern about Jeffrey's behavior.
-In 1989, when Jeffrey was arrested for child molestation, Dahmer wrote to Judge Gardner, asking him to keep Jeffrey in prison, expressing reservations about Jeffrey's future behavior if released without being provided with psychological help.
+Before Jeffrey's arrest on July 22, 1991, Dahmer had already shown signs of concern about his son's behavior.
+In 1989, when Jeffrey was arrested for child molestation, Dahmer wrote to the trial judge, William Gardner, asking him to keep Jeffrey in prison, expressing reservations about Jeffrey's future behavior if released without being provided with psychological help.
 Dahmer read the short letter that he wrote to Judge Gardner during a 2020 documentary.

 I have reservations regarding Jeff’s chances when he hits the streets.
 I have experienced an extremely frustrating time trying to urge initiation of some type of treatment.
 I sincerely hope that you might intervene in some way to help my son, who I love very much and for whom I want a better life.
 I do feel, though, that this may be our last chance to initiate something lasting and that you can hold the key.

 Jeffrey was nonetheless released earlier in May 1990.

 Dahmer relates in his book how he struggled to comprehend the scope of his son's crimes.
 Dahmer chronicles that the morning of July 23, 1991, he called Jeffrey's apartment to check on his son after he had missed a visit to his grandmother in West Allis.
 He was then informed by a detective that Jeffrey had been arrested.
 The following months were difficult for Dahmer, as he and his family struggled with harassing phone calls and reporters.
-Dahmer was particularly affected by his mother's (Jeffrey's grandmother) reaction to the news, especially after acts of vandalism against the elderly woman's house in West Allis, and further harassment.
-Lionel Dahmer's mother and Jeffrey Dahmer's grandmother, Catherine Dahmer, died on December 25, 1992 in a nursing home in Milwaukee after Jeffrey's arrest.
+Dahmer was particularly affected by his mother's (Jeffrey's grandmother) reaction to the news, especially after acts of vandalism against the elderly woman's house in West Allis and other acts of intimidation.
+Lionel Dahmer's mother and Jeffrey Dahmer's grandmother, Catherine Dahmer, died on December 25, 1992, in a nursing home in Milwaukee at the age of 88.

 Dahmer visited his son regularly while he was in prison.
 In February 1994, both appeared together on an NBC interview with Stone Phillips.